Sector Development Archives - ISO-BEA

 Final Reporting

 A final report will be required within three months following the completion of the project.
 Any material changes to a project and its budget must be approved by ISO before funding can be transferred to different project activities.
-The final report template and requirements are made available through the ISO portal.
+The final report form and requirements are made available through the ISO portal.

 Requests for extensions to submit final reports are submitted via the ISO Portal and can be found in each program application.
+Extension requests should be made prior to the agreement end date to prevent a report having outstanding status.

 Applicants with outstanding final reports in any ISO program will not be eligible for further funding or opportunities until the report is submitted and approved.
-It is the Applicants’ responsibility to keep track of final report deadlines on projects.
+It is the applicants’ responsibility to keep track of final report deadlines on projects.

 Recognition of Contribution